lorpac/amino_acid_network/README.md

 ## Set-up the analysis

-To set up the parameters of you analysis, you need to create a configuration file following the template of [analysis_config_template.json]([https://](https://github.com/lorpac/amino_acid_network/blob/master/analysis_config_template.json)) and save it as `analysis_config.json`.
+To set up the parameters of you analysis, you need to create a configuration file following the template of [analysis_config_template.json](https://github.com/lorpac/amino_acid_network/blob/master/analysis_config_template.json) and save it as `analysis_config.json`.
 In the configuration file, the following parameters must be given (in any order):

 - `name`: a name of your analysis
-- `pdb_id`: either a `.pdb` or `.ent` file name found in `data\`, or a valid PDB identifier.
+- `pdb_id`: either a `.pdb` or `.ent` file name found in `data/`, or a valid PDB identifier.
 Note: in the second casem a internet connection will be needed to download the required pdb structure from the [RCSB database](http://www.rcsb.org/).
 - `cutoff`: cutoff distance to determine the connectivity between amino acids
 - `dim`: type of links to consider.
 Valid options are: `all` (or an empty string, all links), `1D` (between first neighbors in the sequence), `2D` (between amino acids belonging to the same secondary structure element), `3D` (between amino acids belonging to the same chain but to the different secondary structure elements), `4D` (between amino acids belonging to different chains), `3-4D` (3D and 4D), `1-2D` (3D and 4D).
 - `select positions`: boolean.